-The matchmaking app helps owners find their perfect pet in just a few swipes!
-We chatted to founder Jaye Graham about how to start a business at uni.
+Forget dating apps – this matchmaking app helps you find your perfect pet in just a few swipes.
+We spoke to founder Jaye Graham about her app, and how to start a business at university.

-We've all heard about using dating apps to find the love of our lives – but what about using them to find loving pets in need of a home?
+We've all heard of using dating apps to find the love of our lives – but what about using them to find loving pets in need of a home?

-This is the unique business idea masterminded by final-year Economics and Sociology student Jaye Graham.
+This unique business idea was masterminded by Jaye Graham while she studying Economics and Sociology at uni.

-She and her family were already passionate about homing rescue dogs, so when she had to submit a business idea for a module in her second year at the University of Kent, some brainstorming led her to come up with the app idea.
+Jaye and her family were already passionate about rehoming rescue dogs, so when she had to submit a business idea for a module in her second year at the University of Kent, some brainstorming led her to come up with the idea for Pawfect Match.

 I decided that a new app to help find homes for the animals would make finding a rescue animal fun and encourage more people to rescue.

-After entering her idea into a competition back in 2016, she received money and mentorship to get the business off the ground, and the venture has since gone from strength to strength.
+After entering her idea into a competition back in 2016, she received mentorship and business funding to get it off the ground, and the venture has since gone from strength to strength.